top of page

 1. Per-MB Billing Makes Scaling Impossible

-Traditional M2M providers charge per MB, which might work for a single sensor—but becomes financially explosive when you manage hundreds or thousands of autonomous machines.
+Traditional M2M providers charge per MB, which might work for a single sensor but becomes financially explosive when managing hundreds or thousands of autonomous machines.
+Costs become unpredictable, overages compound overnight, and forecasting becomes guesswork.

 Even worse, legacy SIM providers typically offer limited billing transparency, preventing operators from understanding how and where costs accumulate.